muratk5n/thirdwave/en/README.md

 Some called the (more likely) lab leak theory racist.
-But wasn't saying "Chinese ppl eat anything, bats, snails, their hats, that's why they had covid" also racist?
+But wasn't saying "Chinese ppl eat anything, bats, snails, their hats, that's why they had covid" comment also racist?

 ---